Shanghai Layover City Guide

 Looking for a Food Tour?

 If you’re looking for a food tour in four of China’s amazing cities, look no further than Untour Food Tours.
 They’re amazing and take you deep into the local culture.
-I’m not a massive fan of tours but food tours have become a firm favourite of mine, not just because I love food but because it often allows you to explore a rich culture in a short amount of time.
+I’m not a massive fan of tours but food tours have become a travel-must of mine, not just because I love food but because it often allows you to explore a rich culture in a short amount of time.
 See my review of my favourite Osaka food tour.

 Need a Hotel?